YokedDiagram/PerformanceLens/README.md

 2. Extract the zip files for metrics and traces.
 3. Copy the raw csv files for metrics to ./MicroSS/metric_split/metric folder
 4. Copy the raw csv files for traces to ./MicroSS/trace_split/trace
-5. Run PreprocessMetric.py file
+5. Run PreprocessMetric.py file in ./MicroSS directory
-6. Run PreprocessTraces.py file
+6. Run PreprocessTraces.py file in ./MicroSS directory